 There is no doubt that OT is a debilitating condition.
 Those who have it are, to a greater or lesser extent, unable to lead a full independent life.
 Their problems are exacerbated by the general lack of understanding, even on the part of health professionals.

-They are helped in a variety of ways, including partners/carers (but some are on their own), mutual support from others with the same condition, a determination to maintain a positive attitude, and for some a Christian faith and the benefit of prayer.
-There is a general feeling that the experience of living with OT should become more widely known.
+They are helped in a variety of ways, including partners/carers (but some are on their own); mutual support from others with the same condition (including via the Internet); a determination to maintain a positive attitude; and for some a Christian faith and the benefit of prayer/attending church.
+There is a general feeling that the experience of living with OT should be made more widely known.

 There appears to be a general acceptance that about 30% of people who have POT will go on to develop OT plus.
 The survey suggests that this may underestimate the true extent of OT plus.
 By the very fact that there is progression from one to the other (for some), a group of OT sufferers may comprise:

 It would take a very clever person to divide this mythical group into these separate categories!

 If you have POT you will have a problem with standing for more than a short period of time.
 If you have OT plus or are progressing that way, you will have the standing problem, but in addition, difficulty with walking and some or all of the following:

 Unsteadiness, poor gait, gait failure, postural instability, poor walking speeds, OT tremor in arms trunk and head, difficulty rising from chairs, poor balance, problems with the dark and open spaces, exhaustion, poor mobility, shuffling of the feet, back pain and leg pain, a stoop, stress related tremor, adrenalin induced tremor, dizziness and depression.
 (1)